🛡️ AWS RDS Aurora Cluster access is not consistent🟢

 Yes: The database instance is publicly accessible.No: The instance is not publicly accessible.If the verified cluster database instances have different values for the

 Public Accessibilityattribute, the instances within the selected Amazon Aurora database cluster do not have the same accessibility.
-In case of failover, the connectivity to the cluster will be lost.... see more
+In a failover, connectivity to the cluster can be lost.... see more

 | Section | Sub Sections | Internal Rules | Policies | Flags | Compliance |